defenseunicorns/pepr/docs/webassembly.md

-# WASM Support: Introducing WebAssembly to Pepr Guide
+# WASM Support: Running WebAssembly in Pepr Guide

-Pepr now supports embedding `*.wasm` files into your Pepr modules during the build process.
+Pepr fully supports WebAssembly.
+Depending on the language used to generate the WASM, certain files can be too large to fit into a `Secret` or `ConfigMap`.
+Due to this limitation, users have the ability to incorporate `*.wasm` and any other essential files during the build phase, which are then embedded into the Pepr Controller container.
 This is achieved through adding an array of files to the `includedFiles` section under `pepr` in the `package.json`.

+> **NOTE -** In order to instantiate the WebAsembly module in TypeScript, you need the WebAssembly type.
+This is accomplished through add the "DOM" to the `lib` array in the `compilerOptions` section of the `tsconfig.json`.
+Ex: `"lib": ["ES2022", "DOM"]`.
+Be aware that adding the DOM will add a lot of extra types to your project and your developer experience will be impacted in terms of the intellisense.

 ## High-Level Overview

-At its core, WASM support is achieved through adding layers on top of the Pepr controller image accesible by the module.
+WASM support is achieved through adding files as layers atop the Pepr controller image, these files are then able to be read by the individual capabilities.
 The key components of WASM support are:

 - Add files to the **base** of the Pepr module.
 - Reference the files in the `includedFiles` section of the `pepr` block of the `package.json`